vuejs/docs/src/guide/components/slots.md

 However, there are cases where it could be useful if a slot's content can make use of data from both the parent scope and the child scope.
 To achieve that, we need a way for the child to pass data to a slot when rendering it.

 In fact, we can do exactly that - we can pass attributes to a slot outlet just like passing props to a component.
-First, in the parent template, receive the slot props with `v-slot`:
+The parent template receives slot props with `v-slot`, while the child template passes props to the slot outlet when rendering:

 ```vue-html
 <!-- Parent template (usage) -->